Geemmeet/Projekt-DA395A/README.md

 ## Information about the project

 We chose to use the React framework together with Next.js, which is used to build fullstack projects and is considered developer-friendly.
-When comparing Next.js with React, Next.js is a React framework, whereas React is simply a JavaScript library.
-React is used to build the components that make up the interface, and Next.js provides additional features and optimization.
+When comparing Next.js with React, Next.js is a framework based on React, whereas React alone is simply a JavaScript library.
+React is used to build the components that make up the interface, and Next.js provides additional features and optimization, such as routings for building dynamic websites.
 Sources: next.org/docs & https://radixweb.com/blog/nextjs-vs-react

-Compared to Angular, for example, React is considered easier for beginners to learn, which is why we chose to work with React — but also because it is a popular language that is useful to know for future professional work.
-React is a popular JavaScript library considered flexible for web applications because it is built with smaller components.
+#Why we chose React over Angular and Vue:

-Why we chose React over Angular and Vue:
+Compared to Angular, React is considered easier for beginners to learn, which is why we chose to work with React.
+But also because it is a popular language that is useful to know for future professional work.
+Angular is considered suitable for bigger projects, since our project is small we choose React for simplicity.
 React is a JavaScript library developed by Facebook, while Angular is a TypeScript framework developed by Google.
-TypeScript is based on JavaScript and has its advantages, but we chose to use React because we are relatively new to JavaScript and want to solidify that knowledge before learning TypeScript.
-Angular’s advantages include better error handling and cleaner code, but its steep learning curve is the reason we chose not to use it.
+TypeScript is based on JavaScript and has its advantages, but we chose to use React because we are relatively new to JavaScript and want to build on that knowledge before learning TypeScript.
+Angular’s advantages include better error handling and cleaner code, but its steep learning curve is mainly the reason we chose not to use it.
 Vue is also seen as beginner-friendly, but based on research, it may be easiest to learn once you have a basic understanding of React.
 The advantages of Vue are said to include “cleaner” code and good, easy-to-understand documentation.
 Sources:
 https://pagepro.co/blog/react-vs-angular-comparison/
 https://www.geeksforgeeks.org/angular-vs-reactjs/